-Two other projects that maybe considered are:
+Other projects that maybe considered are:

 - The upgrading and regrading of the main thoroughfare path leading from the Hospital Road gates to Carr Dyke.
-Altering the gradient slightly at certain locations and resurfacing with a suitable material. - The introduction of more small scale habitat areas.
+Altering the gradient slightly at certain locations and resurfacing with a suitable material. - The introduction of more small-scale habitat areas for wildlife.